PhantomInsights/comments-generator/README.md

 Finally we save the dictionary using the `pickle` module.
 This will save us time when reusing it on other Python scripts.

-*Note: If you want to create training models from other text sources such as Tweets, books or chat logs you can use step2_alt.py instead.
+*Note: If you want to create training models from other text sources such as tweets, books or chat logs you can use step2_alt.py instead.
 The script takes the contents of the specified .txt files, merges them and compiles the model in the same way as in step2.py*

 ## Reddit Bot